ChristopherMKoehler/Lilypad/README.md

   </div>
   ```

   The outer div has a click handler that closes the whole modal, making for an intuitive user experience.
 The inner modal has the form that you can actually input your list title and due date into.
+The component know, via its props, whether its adding a list or editing a list.
+With this information, it makes the correct request to the back end (POST for add and PATCH for edit) to achieve its purpose.

    The real information lies in the showing of the tasks for each list, which is handled in `TaskIndex`.
 Above `TaskIndex` is the `ListTitle`, which acts a summarized show page for the currently selected list, including the tile, the estimated time, and how many tasks have been completed.
 In this component, users can create new tasks with an input field that, when clicked, produces an entire form to collect all of the information for the new task.
 This helps keep the task_index clean.